Robust optimal stopping with regime switching: Smooth-fit principle

-It turns out that $V$ dominates locally $\varphi_{\mu}$ in a neighborhood of $\overline{x}$, i.e., $V-\varphi_{\mu}$ achieves a local minimum at $\overline{x}$.
+It can be seen that $V$ dominates locally $\varphi_{\mu}$ in a neighborhood of $\overline{x}$, i.e., $V-\varphi_{\mu}$ achieves a local minimum at $\overline{x}$.
 Hence, from the viscosity supersolution property of $V$ to the HJB equation (\ref{uniqueness HJB}), we have